Sean-Bradley/Seans-AngularJS-NodeJS-MongoDB-Boilerplate/README.md

 You should edit the files in the `ngSrc` folder.
 This is where all the angularjs project specific files are stored.
 Any changes will be tested, recompiled and automatically saved to the `www` folder

-If you change files in the root folder, such as the `server.js` or other settings files, you may need to re run `npm start` to see any changes.